BlueBrain/Search/data_and_models/annotations/ner/README.md

 # Description
 - Annotations collected with `prodigy` in order to train or evaluate NER models.
-- Input files given to the annotators can be either raw sentences (see `raw_sentences`) or pre-annotated files that require corrections or adding new entity types.
+- Input files given to the annotators can be either raw sentences (see `raw_sentences/`) or pre-annotated files that require corrections or adding new entity types.

 # Content
 ## `patterns/patterns.jsonl`